CityOfNewYork/nyc-geo-metadata/Metadata/Metadata_StreetCenterline.md

 **Positional Accuracy** |The dataset represents the roadbed centerline.
 **Features Captured** |The dataset includes information on traffic directions, road types, and segment types.
 **Features Excluded** |
 **Capture and Update Notes** |The Centerline Maintenance Group (CMG) is the entity that is responsible for all updates to the CSCL centerline.
 Agency users of CSCL use a "CSCL User Update Tracking System" to submit discrepancies and update requests.
 These requests are routed to the CMG group for update and review daily.
-The Department of City Planning (DCP) is responsible for segments whose SEGMENTID >-9000000 and are crated by CSCL.
 ## 3. Attribute Information
 ---------------------------------------------
 | Attribute | Description | Field Type | Sensitive Field (Y/N) | Notes|